sharellcodes/Twitter-Followers/README.md

 Data mining script.
 College projects

 ## Context
-With the exception of a few comments, this code hasn't been updated since it was written in 2020.
+With the exception of adding and removing a few comments, this code hasn't been updated since it was written in 2020.

 ## Objective
 Find the number/percentage of followers of the given users that overlap